wp-plugins/gravity-forms-list-field-date-picker/readme.txt

 1. Shows the 'Date field' option in the forms editor
 2. Shows a list field using the jQuery datepicker
+3. Shows a list field using the jQuery datepicker, with the default Gravity Forms styles

 == Changelog ==